 7. Use ALT tags with all your images

 Images visually support the message on the page.
 Users love them, and search engines do too.
-That’s why you should always use descriptive (keyword rich) ALT tags for all your images.
+That’s why you should always use descriptive (keyword-rich) ALT tags for all your images.
 Alt tags also keep your site accessible, which could help you avoid an ADA lawsuit.

 8. Mobile-friendly design and page speed

 It’s no secret that more and more users are coming to your site from mobile devices.
 Make sure your website design is mobile-friendly.
 Also, optimize the images, code, and content to load each page quickly.
 Visitors will leave slow websites and search engines will notice.
 This is why having a fast website will improve your search engine ranking.
 You need great content, but website design and development are important when asking how to make your website rank.

 9. Limit any duplicate content